 2. Trace Mod Podge Lines

 Using a paintbrush, create lines of Mod Podge along each of your ornament’s protrusions, as pictured below.
-The lines don’t need to be overly thin or precise, but you’ll want to try to centre them and avoid getting any Mod Podge in the crevices.
+The lines don’t need to be overly thin or precise, but you’ll want to try to center them and avoid getting any Mod Podge in the crevices.

 3. Connect Mod Podge Lines